Vedic Maths for Kids· Lesson 5 of 10

 Type the missing word and press Check or Enter.

-Type the missing word and click Check.
+Type the missing word and click Check or press Enter.